 Although a good honours degree is generally the minimum academic entry requirement, non-graduate entry may be possible through a cultural heritage apprenticeship.

 A pre-entry postgraduate qualification, such as an MA/Diploma in museum studies, is highly desirable.
 Entry for postgraduate courses is competitive and many students are self-financed.
-Search postgraduate courses.
+Search postgraduate courses in museum studies.

 You'll need to have:

 - a strong commitment to this field of work demonstrated by work experience

 - a lively, creative and innovative approach to interpretation